cal-itp/data-infra/docs/architecture/services.md

-# Deployed services and sites
+# Deployed Services and Sites

 Many services and websites are deployed as part of the Cal-ITP ecosystem, maintained directly by Cal-ITP contributors and orchestrated via Google Kubernetes Engine or published via Netlify or GitHub Pages.